 In 1975, architect Ken Killian was asked to develop a master renovation/modernization plan for the course.
 The Board of Directors at that time, however, chose to accept only a portion of Mr. Killian's recommendations.
 Over the next few years, the number 15 and number 16 greens were rebuilt, fairway bunkers were added on number 9 and number 18, and the number 14 green was expanded.

-1970'sAs the club membership grew during the 1970's and 1980's, Dr. Michael Hurdzan was contracted to develop a master plan for the renovation and remodeling of the course in 1989.
+1970'sAs the club membership grew during the 1970's and 1980's, Todd Clark was contracted to develop a master plan for the renovation and remodeling of the course in 1989.
 Todd Clark's' Company- CE Golf Design and Landscape Architects www.CEGOLFDESIGN.com is to be commended on his continued vision to create such a majestic course.

 The course ratings and slopes are: